Global Equities Wobble As US Data Raises Recession Fear - UrduPoint

 World stock markets wavered Wednesday as investors dwelled on US recession concerns and a bumper interest-rate hike in New Zealand

-Wall Street opened mixed, with the Dow adding a tenth of a percent, but the S&P 500 and Nasdaq both falling as more data added to recession concerns.
+On Wall Street, the Dow edged higher in late morning trading, but the S&P 500 and Nasdaq both fell as more data added to recession concerns.

 London rose but Frankfurt and Paris fell in muted trade during a holiday-shortened week, while Asian indices drifted lower.